-Incredible things to do around Loutro
+Incredible Things to Do Around Loutro

 If you’re wondering what to do in such a laid-back atmosphere, you’ll be surprised to discover that there are a few interesting activities you could do in Loutro.

 Discover the magnificent landscape of Crete’s south and go hiking or simply walk amidst the fragrant bushes in the Cretan mountains.

-Be ready to discover the awe-inspiring gorges belonging to the Lefka Ori mountain range, never mind if you walk right or left, remember to pack cold drinks, a hat, and sunscreen lotion to avoid painful sunburns.
+Be ready to discover the awe-inspiring canyons belonging to the Lefka Ori mountain range, never mind if you walk right or left, remember to pack cold drinks, a hat, and sunscreen lotion to avoid painful sunburns.

-Check the nearby beaches
+Check the Beaches Nearby

 When in Loutro, set some time aside to explore the nearby beaches in South Crete.

-About 800 meters west of Loutro, you can visit Finikas beach as well as Lykos beach, two small shores perfect for swimming and snorkeling.
+About 800 meters west of Loutro, you can visit Finikas Beach as well as Lykos Beach, two small shores perfect for swimming and snorkeling.

 Marmara is one of the prettiest beaches in the area if you’re in the mood for a longer hike.
 Here you can explore the beautiful sea caves in total solitude.

-The beach is also known by the name of Sweetwater due to the surprising natural springs that you’ll find right by the sea.
+The beach is also known by the name Sweetwater due to the surprising natural springs that you’ll find right by the sea.